Sajen Green

 Raynewear

-I’ve been designing clothing graphics since 2019; working on wearable design has unlimited possibilities and I love the idea of clothing being more than just functional.
+I’ve been designing clothing graphics since 2019; working on wearable design has unlimited possibilities and I love the idea of clothing being more than just something functional.

 I’ve designed many pieces and have lately been handmaking the garments myself, to better immerse myself in the materiality and construction of clothing.
 I’m interested in challenging the shapes of conventional forms and graphics used for t-shirts, which can be seen most directly in my 2024 collection.